zenml-io/blog.zenml.io/_posts/2022-08-03-deploy-with-kserve.md

 2. Setup a production-ready MLOps stack with GCP and ZenML with KServe.
 3. Create continuous machine learning pipelines that train, evaluate, deploy and run inference on a PyTorch model.

-The content of this post was also presented during our weekly community meetup.
+The content of this post was presented during our weekly community meetup.
 View the recording [here](https://www.youtube.com/watch?v=nZeBhkN6RZU).

 [![youtube-thumbnail](https://img.youtube.com/vi/nZeBhkN6RZU/0.jpg)](https://www.youtube.com/watch?v=nZeBhkN6RZU)